theoldg/mnemo-lm/README.md

 (like Qwen) to generate coherent phrases that encode specific sequences of digits using the Mnemonic Major System.

+I made this for fun after learning about constrained decoding and the Major System and thinking that they fit together nicely.

 ## Setup
 [Get `uv`](https://docs.astral.sh/uv/getting-started/installation/) and run `uv sync`.